 - In Person at the box office (There is NO booking fee!)

-Where Are Broadway Tickets Sold and How Can I Avoid Ticket Fees?
+Where are Broadway Tickets Sold and How Can I Avoid the Ticket Fees?

 IN-PERSON Ticket Sales at the Theatre Box Office - No Fees and More Ticket Inventory

-Each Broadway theater has its own box office, so you can buy a ticket in advance and in person for the Broadway show currently playing (or a show soon to open) at that particular theater during its normal business hours.
+Each Broadway theatre has its own box office.
+Buyers can purchase a ticket in advance and in person for the Broadway show currently playing.
+Buyers can also purchase a ticket for a show that has not yet opened.
+All purchases can happen during its normal box office business hours.

 PHONE or INTERNET Ticket Sales at TICKETMASTER or TELECHARGE (Online or phone)

-Buying through these phone and internet sales mechanisms is convenient, but is not the cheapest method and they typically have less inventory then in-person ticket sales at the box office.
+Buying through these phone and internet sales mechanisms is convenient, but it is not the cheapest method and they typically have less ticket inventory then in-person ticket sales at the box office.